What did Newton originally say about Integration?

 St John’s College teaches math this way.

-Thanks for the link, William.
-They certainly do have a clear historical context in their math teaching!
+St John's College appear to have a clear historical context in their math teaching!

 OH my God.